dawsner/maale_warehouse/replit.md

 - July 3, 2025.
 FINAL FIX: Fixed port conflicts and server configuration - system fully functional locally with all APIs working
 - July 3, 2025.
 DEPLOYMENT READY: Updated Procfile for proper build process, fixed static file serving, all features tested and working
 - July 5, 2025.
 Fixed user registration system - admin can now create new users through the interface and they appear immediately in the user management list
+- July 5, 2025.
+DEPLOYMENT READY: Fixed GCE autoscale deployment configuration - server now listens on 0.0.0.0 with dynamic PORT for external access, all APIs tested and working

 ## User Preferences